Colombian conflict: Role of the United States

 US General William P. Yarborough was the head of a counterinsurgency team sent to Colombia in 1962 by the US Special Warfare Center.
-Yarborough was one of the earliest proponents of "paramilitary [...] and/or terrorist activities against known communist proponents".

 The United States has been heavily involved in the conflict since its beginnings, when in the early 1960s the U.S. government encouraged the Colombian military to attack leftist militias in rural Colombia.
 This was part of the U.S. fight against communism.

 In October 1959, the United States sent a "Special Survey Team", composed of counterinsurgency experts, to investigate Colombia's internal security situation.
 In February 1962, a Fort Bragg top-level U.S. Special Warfare team headed by Special Warfare Center commander General William P. Yarborough, visited Colombia for a second survey.
 In a secret supplement to his report to the Joint Chiefs of Staff, Yarborough encouraged the creation and deployment of a paramilitary force to commit sabotage and terrorist acts against communists:

 A concerted country team effort should be made now to select civilian and military personnel for clandestine training in resistance operations in case they are needed later.
 This should be done with a view toward development of a civil and military structure for exploitation in the event the Colombian internal security system deteriorates further.
 This structure should be used to pressure toward reforms known to be needed, perform counter-agent and counter-propaganda functions and as necessary execute paramilitary, sabotage and/or terrorist activities against known communist proponents.
 It should be backed by the United States.